datahop/p2p-connection-wifidirect/README.md

 ### Information-Centric and Application-Aware Connectivity

 This library implements the native library for Android of the WiFi Direct specification to exchange application content updates.
+This library is compatible with Go and the IPFS-lite library created in [https://github.com/datahop/ipfs-lite](https://github.com/datahop/ipfs-lite)
 WiFi Direct provides all the features required to provide smart connectivity between users and transfer content without infrastructure participation.
 However current Android WiFi Direct Android implementation still has one drawback: it requires user participation to accept every connection.
 In order to require any user participation allowing DataHop to run in the background, seamlessly to users, this library uses a hybrid mode according to which source devices create a WiFi Direct network using the previously described WiFi